turingschool/curriculum/source/projects/feed_engine_concepts.markdown

 That way I can keep in touch with all my friends, all in one place.

-### Sportsline
+### Sportsline - An Aggregator for Sports Fans

 I love my sports.
 Let's create an aggregator where I can:

-* Create a feed with a name
+* Create multiple named feeds
-* Add terms to follow like "RedSox" and "David Ortiz"
+* In each feed, I can easily add a list of relevent terms like like "RedSox" and "David Ortiz"

 Then, when I view the feed, I see recent matching stories and boxscores that contain any of the watched terms from the following sources: